We know what space smells like because people have been there.

-Clinging to suit, helmet, gloves, and tools of astronauts returning from space walks is a metallic odor, “pleasant sweet smelling welding fumes” says ISS Science Officer Don Pettit. nasa.gov/spacechronicles
+A metallic odor clings to the suits, helmets, gloves, and tools of astronauts returning from space walks, like “pleasant sweet smelling welding fumes” says ISS Science Officer Don Pettit. nasa.gov/spacechronicles

 According to Apollo astronauts, moon dust “smells like spent gunpowder,” and tastes “not half bad.” nasa.gov/smellofmoondust

 No one has sniffed Martian dust yet, at least not with a human nose.

 But future missions “could take a spectroscopic reading of the Martian atmosphere, then beam that information back to Earth” where the molecules could be recreated for anyone to sniff.